tayo-k/bmd-v2/content/elements.md

 6. Outcomes are defined and measured entirely by the signals that are emitted by their associated components

 It is important to not conflate Outcomes with other types of deliverables (e.g. Objectives, Milestones etc).
 Outcomes are necessarily open-ended, narrowly defined and will not ever be “achieved”.
+The Outcome therefore, is measured or observe by way of the signals attached to the components and capabiltiies that are attached to the Outcome